 Goals of Treatment

-The major goal of treating metabolic syndrome is to reduce the risk of coronary heart disease.
+The major goal of treating metabolic syndrome is to reduce the risk of ischemic heart disease.
 Treatment is directed first at lowering LDL cholesterol and high blood pressure and managing diabetes (if these conditions are present).

 The second goal of treatment is to prevent the onset of type 2 diabetes, if it hasn’t already developed.
 Long-term complications of diabetes often include heart and kidney disease, vision loss, and foot or leg amputation.
 If diabetes is present, the goal of treatment is to reduce your risk for heart disease by controlling all of your risk factors.